PWNFinance/gm_ethnaples/events/day3-music-area/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - Starting with Music & NFT Panel (tba), following at 6 PM with Aperitivo.
-7.30 PM STE Showcase.
+  - Starting with Music & NFT Panel (tba), following by Aperitivo.
+  - 7.30 PM STE Showcase.
 A rising star of Neapolitan music, this 26-year-old artist is a force to be reckoned with.
 Born in Lagos, Nigeria and raised by a single mother in Naples, she is capturing the hearts of many with her soulful voice.
-8.30 PM Closing Party - Karaoke & more.
+  - 8.30 PM Closing Party - Karaoke & more.
   - If you bring your own instruments, we will start a jam session!

 # The date should be in the format year-month-day (ISO 8601).